layerfMRI/LAYNII/README.rst

 This is set of standalone layer-fMRI C++ programs that do not have any other dependencies, beyond a C++ compiler.

-In order to read and write Nifti (.nii) data, I used code that was originally developed from Bob Cox and Rick Reynolds and adapted it for ths use here.
+In order to read and write Nifti (.nii) data, I used code that was originally developed from Bob Cox and Rick Reynolds and adapted it for using here.

 Example
 ======

-``LN_NOISEME.cpp``

-It reads in a nii file, accesses the data, manipulates the individual voxels, and writes out the manipulated data as nii
+``LN_NOISEME.cpp`` reads in a nii file, accesses the data, manipulates the individual voxels, and writes out the manipulated data as nii.

-Usage of LN_NOISEME.cpp
+Usage of ``LN_NOISEME.cpp``:

 1. Download the all the files with from github E.g. with the command::